aiskov/java-on-aws-workshop/README.md

 **Control Questions:**
 1. Describe configuration properties that will be different on production and why?
-1. What could be a problem for that installation?
+2. What could be a problem for that installation?
-1. How we can scale that application?
+3. How can we scale that application?
-1. Is our data safe?
+4. Is our data safe?

 **Achievements:**
 1. We have managed database, so we have simplified maintains.
-1. Application deployed on cloud.
+2. Application deployed on cloud.
-1. We have basic failover for cases when application failures or server could be restarted.
+3. We have basic failover for cases when application failures or server could be restarted.

 ### Step 3 - Use multiple instance [hints](hints/step-3.md)
 Goal is to create installation that deployed in several Availability Zones, use Load Balancer and Auto Scaling in order